software-mansion/starknet-jvm/lib/java-guide.md

 ```

 # Package com.swmansion.starknet.account
-Account interface used to simplify preparing, signing Starknet transactions and automatic fee estimation.
+Account interface used to send Starknet transactions for execution.

 ## Example usage of `StandardAccount`